instacart/jardin-archived/README.md

 1    Paul
 ```
 #### Arguments
-* __select__ – The list of columns to return.
+* `select` – The list of columns to return.
 If not provided, all columns will be returned.
+* `where` – conditions.
+Many different formats can be used to provide conditions.
+See docs.
+* `inner_join`, `left_join` – List of tables to join with their join condition.
+Can also be a list of classes if the appropriate associations have been declared.
+See docs.
+* `order` – order clause
+* `limit` – limit clause

 ### INSERT queries
 ```python